hhvm/hhvm.com/_posts/2022-07-12-experimenting-with-nix-github-actions-and-visual-studio-code.markdown

 #### Using Development Containers Or GitHub Codespaces

 Alternatively, we also provide a development container with Nix pre-installed, which can be either used in a local Docker engine or in GitHub Codespaces.
-It is easy to make trivial changes to the code base but it might not be suitable for heavy development because the development container runs slower than either a local VSCode or a remote VSCode server via SSH.

 See [this instructional video](/static/videos/posts/github-codespaces.mp4) for more detail.